tfonji/Movie-Trailer-Website/README.md

 - **entertainment_center.py**: In this file, instances of the `Movie()` class are used to create information for several movies, which are then stored in a python list, `movies`.
 This list is accessed in order to display content on the webpage.
 If you want add more movies for display, simply create new instances of the `Movie()` class, then add them to the python list, `movies`.

+## How to run program
+1. From the command line, access the Movie-Trailer-Website folder: `cd ~/Movie-Trailer-Website`
+2. Run `python entertainment_center.py`.
+This will open a webpage with the movie tiles.

 ## License
 [MIT License] (https://github.com/tfonji/Movie-Trailer-Website/blob/master/LICENSE)